Iran's crackdown on protests intensifies in Kurdish region - NewsBreak

 Iran's crackdown on protests intensifies in Kurdish region

-DUBAI, United Arab Emirates — (AP) — Iran intensified its crackdown Tuesday on Kurdish areas in the country's west as protests sparked by the death of a 22-year-old woman detained by the morality police rage on, activists said.
+Iran intensified its crackdown Tuesday on Kurdish areas in the country's west amid protests sparked by the death of a 22-year-old woman detained by the morality police as oil workers demonstrated at a key refinery, activists said.

-Riot police fired into at least one neighborhood in Sanandaj, the capital of Iran’s Kurdistan province, as Amnesty International and the White House's national security adviser criticized the violence targeting demonstrators angered by the death of Mahsa Amini.
+Riot police fired into residential neighborhoods in Sanandaj, the capital of Iran’s Kurdistan province, as Amnesty International and the White House's national security adviser criticized the violence targeting demonstrators angered by the death of Mahsa Amini.

-Iran’s government insists Amini was not mistreated, but her family says her body showed bruises and other signs of beating.
+Iran’s government insists Amini was not mistreated, but her family says her body showed bruises and other signs of beating after she was detained for violating the Islamic Republic’s strict dress code.
 Subsequent videos have shown security forces beating and shoving female protesters, including women who have torn off their mandatory headscarf, or hijab.

-From the capital, Tehran, and elsewhere, videos have emerged online despite authorities disrupting the internet.
-Videos on Monday showed university and high school students demonstrating and chanting, with some women and girls marching through the streets without headscarves as the protests continue into a fourth week.
+From the capital, Tehran, videos emerged showing students at two universities demonstrating and chanting.
+Some women and girls have marched through the streets without headscarves as the protests continue into a fourth week.
 The demonstrations represent one of the biggest challenges to Iran’s theocracy since the 2009 Green Movement protests.

+"There is just so much anger and frustration in the country that it’s hard to imagine that the current generation of protesters in Iran would be cowed just by the system resorting to its traditional iron fist and trying to put down protests,” said Ali Vaez, an analyst who covers Iran for the International Crisis Group.

 Another showed riot police carrying shotguns moving in formation with a vehicle, apparently firing at homes.